Recognize an adverb when you find one.

 Avoid an adverb when a single, stronger word will do.

 Many readers believe that adverbs make sentences bloated and flabby.
-When you can replace a two-word combination with a more powerful, single word, do so!
+When you can replace a two-word combination with a single, more powerful word, do so!

-For example, don't write drink quickly when you mean gulp, or walk slowly when you mean saunter, or very hungry when you mean ravenous.
+For example, avoid drink quickly when you mean gulp, or walk slowly when you mean saunter, or very hungry when you mean ravenous.

 Form comparative and superlative adverbs correctly.